 Full Great Dane Painting Video (breakdown below)

-In this post, I’ll walk through what I’m doing in more detail.
+In this post, I’ll walk through what I’m doing when painting black dogs in more detail.
 Check out the video for a 3-minute demonstration!

 Starting with the Sketch & Background for this Great Dane Painting